tbmalt/tbmalt/docs/source/developer_guide.rst

 functions may require a greater/lesser number of tests to be performed.

 As gradient tests tend to have long run times they should be marked with a ``@pytest.mark.grad`` decorator flag, allowing them to be selectively skipped.
-Finally, all test modules should import * from ``tbmalt.tests.test_utils.py``, this ensures the correct float precision is used, activates gradient anomaly detection and grants access to ``fix_seed``.
+Finally, test modules should import only the functions they need, this helps to decrease test interdependency.
 Some test examples are shown below in code-block :ref:`unit_tests`.
 Any operation involving a GPU-tensor and a non-GPU entity, such as a numpy array, will result in ``TypeError``.
 Thus, such tensors often need to be moved to the CPU, via the ``.cpu()`` attribute, during the final stages of testing.
 Furthermore, the ``torch.Tensor`` class has been overloaded with a new ``.sft()`` attribute which aliases the ``.cpu().numpy()`` command which is frequently used during testing.

+Autograd anomaly detection has been disabled by default for the TBMaLT unit-tests, i.e.
+``torch.autograd.detect_anomaly`` is set to False.
+This is due to the **significant** increase in time it creates in running ``torch.autograd.gradcheck``.
+If more detailed gradient tests tests are required during testing then anomaly detection can be enabled by setting the ``--detect-anomaly`` flag; e.g ``pytest --detect-anomaly``.
+Be warned, gradient tests will take a very long time to run with autograd anomaly detection enabled!

 .. code-block:: python
     :caption: Unit test examples